wolfycoin/wolfycoin/README.md

 ### PRIMARY

-We are in the process of bringing a real use-case not only to the $WOLFY token, but also to the entire meme-coin ecosystem.
-Announcements about this & releases coming soon.
+We are in the process of bringing a innovation to the DeFi ecosystem that will provide a real use-case for $WOLFY

 ### OTHER